Card of the Day: The Ten of Swords

 What fears are you constantly trying to keep ahead of?
 Is your day filled with thoughts of terrible things that might happen?
 Do you try to just "keep busy" so you don't have to face the source of your unease?

 Ignoring fear is the same as running from it.
 It's still there.
 Lurking about as usual.
 Often the thing we fear (horrible illnesses, death, poverty, loss) is a distraction from going deeper and listening to our inner spirit.
-Spirit/God/the Universe/our Higher Power does not want suffering for us.
+Spirit does not want suffering for you.
 But the only way to be free from needless suffering is to surrender.
-You aren't surrendering "to" fear.
-You are surrendering "the" fear.
-Surrender to actually feeling the fear and then letting it go to God (or a Goddess if you like).
+You aren't surrendering to fear, you are surrendering the fear.
+Surrender to feeling the fear and then letting it go.

-Today, if fear comes from behind, turn around and face it.
-Tell it, "I'm not running from you today."
-Give yourself five minutes to feel all the scary things fear is trying spook you with.
-Set your iphone timer.
+The Ten of Swords asks that you turn around, and face the fears coming from behind.
+Tell them, "I'm not running from you today."
+Give yourself five minutes to feel all the scary things fear is trying spook you with (illness, aloneness, poverty, loss, failure).
+Set a timer.
 When the alarm goes off, that's it.
-Surrender the fear.
-Let it go and enjoy something about being alive at this moment.
+The fear doesn’t get any more of your energy today, it’s already taken five valuable minutes.
+Let go of amorphous fears and enjoy something about being alive at this moment.
 Focus on the colors around you.
 Witness something beautiful.
 Fear is like the dog that chases the car.
 When the car stops, the dog doesn't know what to do.

 A wise teacher of mine, Nancy Retzlaff, used to have a saying on her dresser that she looked at every morning: